Limakatso Mahasa: Political career

 Mahasa joined the African National Congress Youth League at a young age.
 She was an ANCYL branch executive committee member, a member of the ANCYL regional executive committee in the Fezile Dabi region and a member of the Provincial Task Team (PTT) and the youth league's Provincial Executive Committee in the Free State.
 Mahasa was a secretary of an ANC Branch Executive Committee, a member of the Fezile Dabi regional executive and a Provincial Task Team (PTT) member.

 Mahasa was employed as a secretary in the office of the chief whip in the Moqhaka Local Municipality between 2006 and 2007, when she became the personal assistant to the chief whip.
 In 2011, she was elected as an ANC PR councillor in the Moqhaka municipality and was appointed a manager in the speaker's office.

 Provincial government

 In 2014, Mahasa was elected to the Free State Provincial Legislature.
 She was appointed a finance whip.
 She was elected chairperson of the Portfolio Committee of Co-operative Governance and Traditional Affairs, Police and Premier in 2015.
 On 4 October 2016, Mahasa was appointed Member of the Executive Council (MEC) for Social Development by premier Ace Magashule.

 On 9 May 2018, Mahasa was selected to be the MEC for Economic, Small Business Development, Tourism and Environmental Affairs by newly premier Sisi Ntombela.

 Following the 2019 national and provincial elections, Mahasa became the MEC for Sport, Arts, Culture and Recreation in the newly configured Executive Council of Sisi Ntombela.

 On 14 March 2023, Mahasa was reappointed to her role Executive Council by premier Mxolisi Dukwana, who succeeded Ntombela following her resignation in February 2023.
+She left the provincial legislature at the 2024 general election.